puzzle/amm-techlab/content/en/docs/additional/build-types/s2i/s2i.md

 >**Note:** If you already have a project called "example-spring-boot-helloworld" under your Gitea user, you don't need to re-create it.
 Proceed with adding the  `.s2i/bin/assemble` file.

 Next we clone the sample repository into our private git repo.
-Navigate to your Gitea instance [https://gitea.techlab.openshift.ch/userXY](https://gitea.techlab.openshift.ch/userXY) and click on create in the top right menu and select "New Migration".
+Navigate to your Gitea instance `https://gitea.{{% param techlabClusterDomainName %}}/userXY` and click on create in the top right menu and select "New Migration".
 Use following parameters to clone the sample repository as a private repository:

 * **Migrate / Clone From URL** [https://github.com/appuio/example-spring-boot-helloworld](https://github.com/appuio/example-spring-boot-helloworld)
 * **Owner** userXY